jhouston532/itc210a-tutorial-blog/README.md

 ## Introduction:

 In this tutorial, we will be learning how to use JavaScript to store data from a webpage on a user’s computer locally.
-Local storage allows a site to store key-value pairs.
-This stores a name and a string.
-It is very useful, as it allows a website to store information on the user’s computer rather than on a database or server.
-Local storage can be used to remember visits to a website, save half-filled-out form data, and many other useful functions.
-Each key-value pair can only be 5 MB.

 This will primarily be using HTML and Javascript, along with a sprinkling of CSS.

 HTML, “HyperText Markup Language,” is used to create the bones of a webpage.
 When you visit a website, your browser receives data from an HTML page (a file with the .html extension) that tells it where the basic parts of a webpage go.